List of Iron Chef episodes: 1994

+The challenger was recommended by Masahiro Yamamoto.

 This is the first tag team match wherein both teams have no assistants.

+Kandagawa Faction appeance.
+Michiba earned 10 consecutive individual wins as of this battle.

 There were two different Keiji Nakazawas with two different specialties who battled two different Iron Chefs Japanese almost five years apart.
 The first one, a French cuisine chef, battled against Michiba, while the other one, a sushi chef, battled against Morimoto.

-Xu Peirong was announced as the 50th challenger (counting any repeats), and this episode was the 50th battle.

-No specialty is listed for Umemiya, an actor who trained extensively but did not cook professionally.

-This episode covers the second half of the 1994 Mr. Iron Chef competition.

-As the winner of the preliminary finals, Kandagawa challenged Michiba in the final round of 1994 Mr. Iron Chef.
+Season 5 of Food Network's dub consisted of the France Special from April 12, 1996, edited and split into two parts, followed by the September 30, 1994 to April 21, 1995 episodes.
+October 21 and December 23 from 1994, as well as January 2, March 31, and April 14 from 1995, were all skipped.

+The challenger was recommended by Katsuya Nomura.
+Michiba earned a second five-game winning streak as of this battle.